statpascal/spc/readme.md

 EA5 image for the TI99/4A.
 The upper memory (24 KB) is used for global variables and stack frames (and also code starting at A000 for EA5), the lower memory (8 KB) as heap for dynamic allocations.

+Using the bank switching features of the FinalGROM 99, code sizes of up to 1 MB are possible.

 There is no floating point yet and the runtime library is rather limited.
 Dynamic memory management currently uses a *mark/release* style.
 Input is